dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
- yeah yep now if I could
+ yes now if I could
 just kitchen we can you address so I think people have a little bit more of the idea of the fine detail you want to